 Danielle Venton is a host and reporter for KQED.

 Before joining KQED in 2015, Danielle was a staff reporter at KRCB in Sonoma County and a writer at WIRED in San Francisco.
-She is a 2011 graduate of the University of California at Santa Cruz’s science communications program, and has held internships at High Country News and the Monterey County Herald.38 Articles
+She is a 2011 graduate of the University of California at Santa Cruz’s science communications program, and has held internships at High Country News and the Monterey County Herald.42 Articles

 Kat is a 25-year veteran of public broadcasting and an award-winning reporter and editor.
 She’s been at KQED since 2002, and before that was a reporter and news director at KUER in Salt Lake City, and a freelance reporter in Oregon.
 She’s written for Newsweek and The Atlantic, in addition to her public radio credits.
 She also coaches reporters and others in embodied narration and public speaking.
-Outside of radio, Kat loves conscious dance and is a Certified Teacher of Soul MotionTM.34 Articles
+Outside of radio, Kat loves conscious dance and is a Certified Teacher of Soul MotionTM.36 Articles

-Joshua is a Digital Media Producer for KQED Science, and the Lead Producer and Cinematographer for Deep Look.
+Josh is a Digital Media Producer for KQED Science, and the Lead Producer and Cinematographer for Deep Look.
 After receiving his BS in Wildlife Biology from Ohio University, he went on to participate in marine mammal research for NOAA, USGS and the Intersea Foundation.
 He also served as the president of The Pacific Cetacean Group, a nonprofit organization dedicated to teaching students K-6 about whales.
-Josh studied science and natural history filmmaking at San Francisco State University and Montana State University.30 Articles
+Josh studied science and natural history filmmaking at San Francisco State University and Montana State University.31 Articles

 Lesley McClurg reports for KQED Science primarily on medical and mental health with a sprinkling of stories about space, environmental toxins and food.